Back to Articles

 Meta ad library data

 For our usecase, we're gonna use the API access today.
-Let's get started!
+This is great for getting insights on brands and let's us get their targeting information, reach and other juicy metrics.

 To start using the Meta API, you'll need two things.